 Get on the electoral register

-This is the most basic and most useful thing you can do to improve your credit score if you haven’t done so already.
+This is the most basic and most useful thing you can do to improve your credit score if you haven't done so already.
 This is essentially registering to vote.
-Even if you have no desire to vote, it is imperative you do this, as it is a confirmation of the address you live in.
+Even if you have no desire to vote, it's imperative you do this, as it's a confirmation of the address you live in.

-It is almost absolutely certain that you will not be approved for any credit card if the address you put in the application is not the one you are registered to vote in.
+You will normally be rejected for any credit if the address you put in the application is not the one at which you are registered to vote.
 You can get yourself on the electoral register by registering to vote online.

 Put your name on more of the household bills